diplomegalo/Poc/Poc.GraphQL.Gtw/README.md

 In the `Program` class,

-- use the `AddGraphQLSever`and the `AddQueryType<Query>` methods add the GraphQL endpoint and query to your application:
+- use the `AddGraphQLSever`and the `AddQueryType<Query>` methods to add the GraphQL endpoint and query to your application:

 ```csharp
 builder.Services